visit/bi-api-doc/_includes/intro.md

 * Added TrackingId - user defined tracking id from the booking client.
 * Added ClientConfirmationPdfUrl - downloadable client confirmation PDF.
 * Added CrmAnswers - a list of the answers to the customizable customer questions.
+* Added ExternalBookingNumber - an optional reference to an external system's booking.